sam-aum/Blackjack/ReadMe.md

     - if tie then tie
     - if player's cards are < house cards, then house wins

-the betting / Life points
+5. the betting / Life points

-        house and player have life points
+    - house and player have life points
-        player has cards with attack value
+    - player has cards with attack value
-        house has cards with attack value
+    - house has cards with attack value

-        loser takes dam
+    - loser takes damage
-        dam = difference
+    - damage = difference of the sum of each players hand
+        - ex.
 21 - 18 = 3 loser takes 3 damage

-        if bust then busted player takes dam bust dam = sum - 21
+    - if bust then busted player takes damage

-        then maybe some "betting" before the game
+        - bust damage = sum - 21

 ## MVP
 - Build the Deck